 This happened in Russia: workers’ occupation of Vyborg’s pulp and paper mill

-Our translation of the project .
+Our translation of the Antijob project article.

-Not so long ago we wrote about the of mills and factories in Argentine, but as our subscribers rightly noted something similar, but unfortunately on a smaller scale and with its own specifics, had happened in Russia’s modern history as well.
+Not so long ago we wrote about the occupation of mills and factories in Argentine, but as our subscribers rightly noted something similar, but unfortunately on a smaller scale and with its own specifics, had happened in Russia’s modern history as well.

 In the late 1990s, there were several workers’ attempts to take the control of their enterprises in various degrees of success.
 We will tell you the story of the most successful of them, Vyborg’s pulp and paper mill, and try to compare it to the story of Argentinian workers’ occupation of the ceramic factory Zanon.